 Occipital release surgery involves making small incisions to un-pinch occipital nerves.
 Sometimes, inflamed tissue needs to be incised to release pressure off of your occipital nerves, in order to prevent future occipital neuralgia attacks.

+If your occipital nerves are compressed due to osteoarthritis or rheumatoid arthritis, surgery may be used to ease the nerve pressure.
 A ganglionectomy is a surgery meant to disrupt nerve clusters that may contribute to occipital pain.

 Neurosurgeons may surgically place electrodes under your skin to stimulate the occipital nerves, or perhaps between your spinal cord and vertebrae.
-These electrodes are meant to block pain messages travelling through your nervous system.
+These electrodes are meant to block pain messages traveling through your nervous system.

 In extreme cases, neurosurgery may sever the greater occipital nerve.
 This will lead to scalp numbness.